People of Synthace: Milena Stanković-Brunner, PhD – Scientific Solutions Consultant

 What advice would you give to someone if they were looking to apply to your team?
 What traits and/or skills are important?

-We’re all motivated by the impact of Antha – it’s worth taking some time to research what it is and what it does before interviewing.
+We’re all motivated by the impact of the Synthace platform – it’s worth taking some time to research what it is and what it does before interviewing.

 Would you recommend Synthace to anyone considering working here?